Casey

 Educational achievement in Casey places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

 Casey's educational attainment is notably higher than national averages.
-42.3% of residents aged 15 and above have university qualifications, compared to Australia's 30.4%.
-Bachelor degrees are the most common at 24.4%, followed by postgraduate qualifications (13.9%) and graduate diplomas (4.0%).
-Vocational credentials are also prevalent, with 29.8% of residents holding them – advanced diplomas account for 12.7% and certificates for 17.1%.
+Among residents aged 15 and above, 42.3% have university qualifications, compared to Australia's 30.4%.
+This includes 24.4% with bachelor degrees, 13.9% with postgraduate qualifications, and 4.0% with graduate diplomas.
+Vocational credentials are also prevalent, with 29.8% of residents holding such qualifications, including 12.7% with advanced diplomas and 17.1% with certificates.

 Educational participation is high, with 35.0% of residents currently enrolled in formal education.
 This includes 12.3% in primary education, 7.0% in secondary education, and 6.4% pursuing tertiary education.
-Schools may be located outside Casey's immediate boundaries, requiring families to access them in neighboring areas.
+However, educational facilities appear to be located outside Casey's immediate boundaries, necessitating families to access schools in neighboring areas.

 Frequently Asked Questions - Education